Henry of Bohemia

-Henry of Gorizia (Heinrich, Jindřich; c.
+Henry of Bohemia (Heinrich, Jindřich Korutanský; c.
 1265 – 2 April 1335), a member of the House of Gorizia, was Duke of Carinthia and Landgrave of Carniola (as Henry VI) and Count of Tyrol from 1295 until his death, as well as King of Bohemia, Margrave of Moravia and titular King of Poland in 1306 and again from 1307 until 1310.
 After his death, the Habsburgs took over Carinthia and Carniola and held them almost without interruption until 1918.